acearchive/acearchive.lgbt/content/docs/contributing/artifact-files.md

 {{% schema-field field="files.filename" level="1" type="string" optional="true" %}}
 This is a file name to be used when downloading the file, meaning it must always be a valid Windows/macOS/Linux file name.
 This should be kebab-case, and it should always include an appropriate file extension.
+If the file is actually a directory containing multiple files (like, say, a web page), you can omit this field.
 {{% /schema-field %}}

 {{% schema-field field="files.cid" level="1" type="string" optional="false" %}}